Sovereign-Labs/sovereign-sdk/examples/demo-prover/README.md

 ## What is it?

 This demo shows how to integrate RiscZero prover into rollup workflow.
-This code reads blocks from Celestia, executes them and proves it inside RiscZero ZK VM.
+This code reads blocks from Celestia, executes them and inside the RiscZero ZKVM, and creates a proof of the result.

 This package implements the same logic as [`demo-rollup`](../demo-rollup/), but it splits the logic between the "host" and "guest" (prover and zk-circuit) to create actual zk-proofs.
 This separation makes it slightly